Kyary Pamyu Pamyu: Early life

 Kyary Pamyu Pamyu was born in Nishitōkyō, Tokyo, Japan, in a traditional strict household.
 She started modeling and appearing as a junior idol when she was just 12 years old, using her real name, Kiriko Takemura.
 She writes in her autobiography, Oh!
 My God!!
 Harajuku Girl, that her father was more supportive of her, although they had their fair share of quarrels.

 Career

 2009–2010: Career beginnings

 Kyary started as a fashion blogger, and then began her professional career as a model for Harajuku fashion magazines such as Kera! and Zipper.

-Her stage name combines "Kyari" (acquired in school because she embraced Western culture and seemed "like a foreign girl"); she later added "Pamyu Pamyu" because it sounded cute.
+Her stage name combines "Kyari" (acquired in school because she embraced Western culture and seemed "like a foreign girl", shortened from Kyariko, derived from her given name Kiriko), and the later-added "Pamyu Pamyu" because it sounded cute.
 She was inspired to sing by Yasutaka Nakata.

 2011–2012: Moshi Moshi Harajuku and Pamyu Pamyu Revolution

 In April 2011 Kyary participated in the charity event "One Snap for Love" to benefit victims of the 2011 Tōhoku earthquake and tsunami.
 In July, she released her first promo single, "PonPonPon", citing Gwen Stefani, Katy Perry and Lady Gaga as inspirations at that time.
 The music video, a psychedelic tribute to kawaisa and Decora culture, was released to YouTube and became a viral hit.
 "PonPonPon" entered Billboard Japan's Hot 100 chart at 72 on July 31, 2011.
 Her debut EP, Moshi Moshi Harajuku, was released August 17, 2011, followed a week later by her autobiography, Oh!
 My God!!
 Harajuku Girl.